 What does the current ED process require?

 If done independently by a grantmaker, ED requires significant work by the grantmaker, who must determine whether the documents and information submitted meet complex legal requirements.
-In September 2015, the IRS issued regulations describing the kind of advice on which a foundation may rely when making a good-faith determination that its grantees are the equivalent of public charities.
+In September 2015, the IRS issued new regulations describing the kind of advice on which a private foundation or donor-advised fund may rely when making a good-faith determination that its grantees are the equivalent of public charities.
 The regulations state that such advice (the ED) may be relied upon if provided by a qualified tax practitioner, defined as a U.S. attorney, CPA, or enrolled agent.
-Notably, while the old regulations permitted foundations to rely on a signed affidavit from their non-U.S. grantees, the new regulations no longer provide a safe harbor for foundations whose determinations are based solely on an affidavit of the grantee.
+Notably, while the old regulations permitted foundations to rely on a signed affidavit from their non-U.S. grantees, the new regulations no longer provide a safe harbor for funders whose determinations are based solely on an affidavit of the grantee.

 What are the challenges in the current ED process?